uva-cs/cs4102-f21/readme.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

 The repository contains content for CS4102 - Algorithms at [the University of Virginia](https://virginia.edu).
-This is a fully online course due to the continuing Covid-19 pandemic.
-The course will consist of online lectures (via Zoom), several homework assignments, and quizzes / exams.

 <a name="contents"></a>Repository Contents